-To address this gap, we propose a novel regression testing framework for Notebooks: \textbf{\tool}.
-With \tool, we introduce the idea that developers can write \emph{cell-level assertions} to check the expected behavior of intermediate computations in a notebook.
-For instance, a developer may want to check that the dataset was pre-processed correctly (e.g., no null values), if the model training was set up correctly (e.g., model weights are initialized randomly), or if the training accuracy was close to expectations.
-To support such checks, \tool provides simple APIs such as \texttt{nbtest.assert\_true(exp)} to check if \texttt{exp} is true and \texttt{nbtest.assert\_allclose(X, Y, atol, rtol)} to check if the values X and Y are equal up to the desired tolerance.
-A recent study reported that notebook users often follow \emph{cell-based risk management}, where users test changes in a new cell before merging with old cells to isolate any errors~\cite{huang2025scientists}.
-Hence, cell-level assertions can potentially improve the reliability of notebooks by mitigating regressions and nudging developers towards better testing practices in notebooks.
-Figure~\ref{fig:nbtest-workflow} illustrates the workflow of \tool.
+\looseness=-1 \mypara{Regression Testing Framework} To systematically integrate such assertions in a notebook environment, we propose a novel regression testing framework for notebooks: \textbf{\tool}.
+The design of \tool is guided by a recent study that found that notebook users often follow \emph{cell-based risk management}, where users test changes in a new cell before merging with old cells to isolate any errors~\cite{huang2025scientists}.
+With \tool, we introduce the idea that developers can write \emph{\cellscoped} assertions to check the expected behavior of intermediate computations in a notebook, specifically within each cell. \Cellscoped assertions are linked to a specific cell and are executed only after the cell completes execution.
+For instance, a developer may want to check that the dataset was pre-processed correctly (e.g., no null values), if the model training was set up correctly (e.g., model architectures are defined as expected), or if the training accuracy was close to expectations.
+Hence, \cellscoped assertions can potentially improve the reliability of notebooks by mitigating regressions and nudging developers towards better testing practices in notebooks.
+The assertions in \tool are designed to be \emph{non-intrusive} -- they neither pollute the notebook state nor block notebook execution when they fail.
+Non-intrusiveness allows developers to continue development without being interrupted by assertion failures.

-\Comment{ \NA{ As notebooks allow for rapid prototyping and experimentation, developers can sometimes make unintended changes, which could lead to introduction of silent bugs into any of the pipeline stages i.e., the data handling and pre-processing, training and prediction stages, giving rise to incorrect insights, faulty models, and potentially adverse real-world consequences.
-Hence, having tests present at the cell-level allow for capturing these bugs at the intermediate stages of the notebook/pipeline.
-These regressions can manifest both within an ongoing interactive session (e.g., due to out-of-order execution or forgotten states) and across different revisions of a notebook (e.g., when dependencies update, datasets change, or code is refactored by different collaborators).
-Hence, like regular programs, notebooks need a regression testing infrastructure.} }
+\looseness=-1 \emph{\toolpylib} is a Python library in \tool that provides $11$ assertion APIs, covering two categories of assertions: (1) generic assertions (e.g., \texttt{assert\_true(exp)} to check if \texttt{exp} is true and \texttt{assert\_allclose(X, Y, atol, rtol)} to check if the values X and Y are equal up to the desired tolerance), (2) data-related assertions (e.g., \texttt{assert\_df\_mean(df, col, expected\_mean)} to check if the mean of a column in a data frame is close to the expected mean).
+These APIs allow developers to easily write assertions for regression testing of data, models, and other computations in ML notebooks. \tool integrates with \texttt{pytest} via the \toolpylib plugin, which allows all developer-written tests to be directly run with \texttt{pytest}.
+This feature enables notebooks to be integrated with continuous integration (CI) pipelines.